The Revenue Plateau | Bill Foss

 A key client left.

-A slow month arrived without explanation.
+A slow month arrived with no explanation.

 A team situation surfaced at the wrong time.